nbyouri/oscareducation/README.md

 - Add a configuration selecting "Behave"
 - If you want to run the tests in PyCharm, go in Settings/Language & Framework/BDD and select Behave

-### MacOS Setup

-### Windows Setup
-- Launch requirements-group6_wind.txt
-- You might be forced to restart your computer after adding PhantomJS in your path

 ## Usage

 Just run your tests with Behave within Pycharm or run `behave` in your terminal in the project's root.